 Footpaths & Bridges

-No doubt, one of the reasons why the pond remained un- detected for so many years was the gradual dis-use of footpath No.367 and its subsequent take over by nature.
-According to the elders of the Village, this path or rather more aptly this "road" had been used extensively in the earlier part of the century, to take horses down to water from the nearby stables at The Anchor public house.
+No doubt, one of the reasons why the pond remained undetected for so many years was the gradual dis-use of footpath No.367 and its subsequent take over by nature.
+According to the elders of the Village, this path or rather more aptly this "road" had been used extensively in the earlier part of the century, to take horses down to water from the nearby stables at The Anchor public house house and the use by the village blacksmith in his smithy nearby, where all wooden wheels would have been soaked in the pond, prior to the metal iron rim being fitted.

 Since the western end of the pond is so close to the car park, from where so many visitors to the Village start their walks, a new access was created off the Guildford Road so that now it is possible to tour the pond and the surrounding area from almost any direction.
 Here again, it was necessary to build bridges.
 Although these are simple structures they are none the less both solid and secure.
 In no way however do they challenge the might and authority of the County bridge!
 It was gratifying to note, that during the storm and flooding of January and February of 1993 that the oft criticised structure of the County bridge was vindicated beyond all doubt.

 Water, naturally attracts children and understandably one of the earlier fears expressed by some, was the consequences of offering to children a clear expanse of water.
-The committee set out, therefore, to educate children and parents alike by acquiring the confidence and expertise of the teaching staff of the Wyke school here in the Village; since when educational visits by the school to the pond have been frequent.
+The committee set out, therefore, to educate children and parents alike by acquiring the confidence and expertise of the teaching staff of the Wyke Primary school here in the Village.
+Two consecutive years educational visits were organized for the whole of Wyke Primary School 270 children and staff.
+The Scouts headquarters was offered to facilitate the following, Merrist Wood tutors gave demonstrations on tree felling, use of equipment, fungi found in the woods with the children wearing yellow hard hats, which were a great success.
+Surrey Wildlife Trust ran two pond dipping events, ICI rep Paul Patton brought a microscope, sending children into the woods to find samples of interest, and the Rights of Way Officer discussed the finding of the old track plus the water splash showing old maps of the area, the hall was a buzz of activity on both visits.

 It is pleasing to note, that there has been no unfortunate incidents and no serious misuse of the area.
 This we feel must be the direct result of keeping the community well informed of progress and results with the project.
 Certainly, the well used dipping platform, installed with children in mind has been most successful in encouraging them to use the area sensibly and with the minimum of supervision.
 The small floating island itself adds yet another feature of interest and although a pair of duck have been seen on the island, to date there has been no evidence of nesting!